07 Jun Everything You Need to Know About the Role of a Care Assistant in Ireland

 What Skills and Qualities Do You Need to Become a Care Assistant?

-Care work goes beyond your formal qualifications, it takes a specific type of person to work in care; we look for caring, compassionate and approachable individuals who have an empathetic personality for all our roles so that we can ensure our clients receive the highest quality of care.
+If you’re interested in how to become a care assistant in Ireland, you need to be aware that care work goes beyond your formal qualifications.
+It takes a specific type of person to work in care; we look for caring, compassionate and approachable individuals who have an empathetic personality for all our roles so that we can ensure our clients receive the highest quality of care.
 Unsure if your qualities match up or not?
 We put together a guide of what we believe to be the top 10 traits of a care assistant.
 If you believe you possess these traits, we’d love to hear from you as we expand our care assistant positions in Dublin and the rest of Ireland.

 Benefits of Being a Care Assistant

 Being a care assistant means that you’ll take on a lot of responsibility and it can be a demanding role.
 But that means there’s also a wealth of benefits out there too that’ll be truly rewarding to the right candidate.